-Effective January 1, 2019, Jacksonville University will implement a new Research Ethics and Compliance training program for faculty, students, and staff who are involved in human subjects research.
+Effective January 1, 2019, Jacksonville University implemented a new Research Ethics and Compliance training program for faculty, students, and staff who are involved in human subjects research.

-The Collaborative Institutional Training Initiative (CITI), a web-based program hosted by the University of Miami, will replace the current National Institutes of Health (NIH) certificate program.
+The Collaborative Institutional Training Initiative (CITI), a web-based program hosted by the University of Miami, replaced the current National Institutes of Health (NIH) certificate program.

 Patient Safety Forum

-On Friday, March 1, 2019 from 7:30 a.m. – 4:45 p.m.
-Jacksonville University will be hosting a patient safety forum through QSEN Institute Regional Center in the Davis College of Business conference rooms (first floor).
-Registration will be available in early January, 2019.
+Jacksonville University will be hosting a patient safety forum through QSEN Institute Regional Center.
 For more information, visit Qsen Events.